RSS feedLink to Irishpapermoney main page

 At the time of the establishment of the Irish Free State there already existed a sophisticated banking system throughout the island of Ireland, which utilised the English Pound Sterling as a currency in various different forms.
 Sterling had been Legal Tender in Ireland since 1826.
 Before this, there had been an Irish Pound which was separate from the Pound Sterling, and had had a different value to it.

-During British rule a great variety of banknotes circulated in Ireland from at least 1709 onwards.
+During British rule a great variety of banknotes circulated in Ireland from at least 1709 onwards, issued by small private banks and the Bank of Ireland from 1783.
 Currency stability had been attained by the time of the Bankers (Ireland) Act, 1845, which built on earlier acts and regulated the issue of paper money in Ireland.
-Banknotes then were issued by six commercial banks under license from and control of the Bank of England.
-English currency also circulated occasionally.
+Banknotes then were issued by six large joint stock commercial banks under license from and control of the Bank of England.
+English currency also circulated in small quantities.

 Banking Commission 1926 and Currency Commission 1927